ob-iwan/ob-iwan/README.md

 ### Hi there!

-I am a 16 yo male ready to learn alot of things.
+I am a 17 year old male ready to learn alot of things.

 - 🔭 I’m currently working on: A small unity game.
 - 🌱 I’m currently learning: Mostly c#.